sonukumar047/NotifEaze/README.md

 - `src/main/java/com/NotifEaze/NotifEaze/service`: Contains interface definitions for SMS, email, and notification services.
 - `src/main/java/com/NotifEaze/NotifEaze/service/impl`: Contains sample implementations for SMS, email, and push notifications.
 (To be created)
 - `src/main/java/com/NotifEaze/NotifEaze/controller`: Contains a sample controller for testing the services.
-(To be created)
 - `src/test`: Contains unit tests for the services (not provided in this example).
-(Optional)
 - `src/main/java/com/NotifEaze/NotifEaze/mock`: Contains mock classes providing mocked responses for SMS, email, and push notifications.

 ## How to Use